jjthisguy/portfolio/README.md

 # Jonathan Eudja's Portfolio

 Welcome to my GitHub portfolio!
-I'm Jonathan Eudja, a college student studying data science.
+I'm Jonathan Eudja, a college student studying computer science with a track in data science at DeSales University.
 Here you'll find a collection of my projects, showcasing my skills in machine learning and data analysis.

 ## About Me
-I am currently pursuing a degree in Computer Science with a track in Data Science.
-My interests include Sports analytics,and applying statistical methods to solve real-world problems.
+I am currently pursuing a degree in Computer Science with a track in Data Science at DeSales University .
+My interests include Sports analytics, and applying statistical methods to solve real-world problems.

 ## Projects